ahojukka5/enkeksi/docs/index.md

 results in a dynamic manner.
 This way it is easy to spot from the non-working documentation is there is problems with the database.

-As a proof of concept, this project documentation itself is generated from a markdown file `docs/index.md` using the tools provided in this package.
+As a proof of concept, this project documentation demo page generated from a markdown file `docs/demo_tmpl.md` using the tools provided in this package.
 Documentation is built using mkdocs and hosted in readthedocs.io.

+Project source code is hosted in GitHub: <https://github.com/ahojukka5/enkeksi>

+Project documentation is hosted in ReadTheDocs: <http://enkeksi.readthedocs.io/>

 The basic idea is that user can write typical sql queries to the project documentation, using markdown format, for example: